oran-testing/soft-t-ue/docs/attacks/preamble_collision.rst

 Mitigation (gNB):
 ------------------
-- Once a UE sends the preamble attach, then invalidate that preamble so long as the UE is connected
+- Once a UE sends the preamble attach, invalidate that preamble as long as the UE remains connected.

 Attack Metrics:
 ----------------